 After you have narrowed down the best product for the usage area and the one least harmful to your health, the next logical step is to look at the costs.

-It is crucial that this isn’t first because it can lead to disastrous consequences.
+This mustn’t be first because it can lead to disastrous consequences.
 As good as the Minwax is (the cheapest of the lot), it is not suited for commercial use.
-And as great as the Traffic HD is, it is a waste of money for a low traffic pad.
+And as great as the Traffic HD is, it is a waste of money for a low-traffic pad.

 Besides the location and emissions, there isn’t much that separates these products, so anyone you choose will be excellent.